bz22499/Online-Delivery-Platform/README.md

 - [Acknowledgements](#17-acknowledgements)
 - [Gantt Chart](#18-gantt-chart)
 ---
-## 1.2 Overview
+## 1.2 Goals
-EMPTY

-## 1.3 Project Description.

-3-way login system, where the user can either be a subscriber, chef, or delivery driver.

-Customer: Browse different restaurants and see their menus and place orders.
-Enter location using either GPS/Manual entry.
-Updates throughout order to check the process.
-Recieve an order number to show to the designated delivery driver.
-Maybe a review system as well.
-Temporary private message with driver.
-Potential refund system in case something is missing (verified by photos taken by driver and restaurant) - refund time limit ?
-Recommended suggestions based of order history - (if we have time).
-Filters for dining references e.g. (Allergies, Vegan, Halal - these are specified on the order).
-An order history so they can order again.

-Chef: Be able to post a menu onto the website, update the menu's current availability with a stock system.
-Be able to give a rough time estimate to the driver; receive order with order number to give the delivery driver, this order would recieve information about allerigies or dining preferences for the customer.

-Delivery driver: Receive an order when they have no current orders they're currently working on.
-Ideally closest driver to pick-up point would be selected for the delivery.
-They would recieve a pick-up number to show the chef and a drop-off number to show the customer.
-They may also need a temporary direct message system to the customer and the chef.
+Our delivery app aims to create a seamless experience for customers, chefs, and delivery drivers alike.

+Customers can browse through an array of restaurants, view menus, and place orders effortlessly.
+They can input their location via GPS or manual entry and receive real-time updates to monitor their order progress.
+Each customer is provided with a unique order number to present to their designated driver.
+The app also features optional functionalities like a review system, temporary private messaging with the driver, and even a potential refund mechanism backed by photo verification.
+If time permits, the app will offer personalized food recommendations based on previous order history.
+Customers can also set filters to match their specific dining needs such as allergies, vegan options, or Halal food.

+For chefs, the platform offers the ability to upload and manage menus, update food item availability via a stock management system, and communicate estimated preparation times to drivers.
+Chefs also receive orders complete with customer preferences and dietary needs.

+Delivery drivers are assigned orders based on their proximity to the pick-up location, ensuring efficiency.
+They receive unique pick-up and drop-off numbers for verification purposes and can use a temporary messaging system for coordinating with chefs and customers.
+This holistic approach aims to streamline the food ordering and delivery process for all parties involved.

-## 1.4 User Stories
+## 1.3 User Stories

-As a subscriber, I wish to place an order so that I can have food delivered to me in a conveniant way
+As a **customer**, I wish to place an order so that I can have food delivered to me in a conveniant way

-As a chef, I wish to receive orders promptly after they are processed, so that I can quickly prepare food for delivery.
+As a **chef**, I wish to receive orders promptly after they are processed, so that I can quickly prepare food for delivery.

-As a Delivery driver, I want to receive notifications in advance of the product be prepared with a pick-up and drop-off location so that I can deliver food quickly and efficiently
+As a **delivery driver**, I want to receive notifications in advance of the product be prepared with a pick-up and drop-off location so that I can deliver food quickly and efficiently

-## 1.5 Stake Holders
+## 1.4 Stake Holders

-Chefs, Customers, Delivery Drivers, The client, Future generations
+- Chefs
+- Customers
+- Delivery Drivers
+- The client
+- The local community
+- Local farmers

-## 1.6 Licence
+## 1.5 Licence

 This project is licensed under the [License Name] - see the LICENSE file for details.

-## 1.7 Acknowledgements
+## 1.6 Acknowledgements

 Mention any external libraries, frameworks, or tools used in the project.
 Credit any sources of inspiration or references that contributed to the project.

-## 1.8 Gantt Chart
+## 1.7 Gantt Chart

 https://uob-my.sharepoint.com/:x:/r/personal/ek21604_bristol_ac_uk/Documents/Software%20Engineering%20Project%20Gantt%20chart.xlsx?d=w8bac0904315443e9ab9eeab7c2909573&csf=1&web=1&e=EmN3e1